patchthecode/patchthecode.github.io/MainTutorial2.md

 }
 ```

-Finally, these 3 function's code should be modified to the following:
+Finally, these 3 function's code should be **changed** to the following:

 ```swift
 func calendar(_ calendar: JTAppleCalendarView, willDisplayCell cell: JTAppleDayCellView, date: Date, cellState: CellState) {